PMartey/KaggleX-Project/README.md

 # KaggleX-Project
-Note books in preparing the FiB bot
+This repo contains all Notebooks in developing the Stock trading and Insurance bot